 Letter of Permission

-A Letter of Permission is a special permit that allows someone to teach without a certificate in a particular school district, independent school authority or for a First Nations Council for up to one school year.
-It is only to be used when a certified teacher is not available to fill a vacant position.
-The employer and the applicant each submit a part of the application form.
-It is the responsibility of the employer to help guide the applicant when applying for the Letter of Permission.
+A Letter of Permission is a special permit that allows someone to teach without a teaching certificate in a particular school district or independent school authority or for a First Nations school for one school year or up to three school years.
+It is only to be used when a certified teacher (also known as a certificate holder) is not available to fill a vacant position.
+The employer completes a request form and the applicant completes a separate application form.
+Both forms need to be submitted for a Letter of Permission to be considered.
+Learn more about the policy for a Letter of Permission.

 On this page:

-School districts, independent school authorities or a First Nations Council need to recommend a teacher for a Letter of Permission if they want to hire them for a specific position.
-The following information needs to be submitted with an application.
+School districts, independent school authorities or a First Nations school must recommend a prospective teacher for a Letter of Permission if they want to hire them for a specific position.
+At the same time, the teacher (applicant) must submit an application for a Letter of Permission.

-You must advertise the job posting for at least two weeks internally and externally:
+You must provide information that shows the job was posted for at least two weeks internally and externally:

 • Internal advertising examples include the school bulletin, school district website, or school authority website